 We must add the historical value that makes it a unique region on the Mediterranean coast.

-The city of Marseille was born in the year 600 BC, discovered by sailors from Foca.
+The city of Marseille was born in the year 600 BC, and discovered by sailors from Foca.

-Today the city preserves a tremendous historical heritage full of archaeological sites, medieval forts, and even monuments that commemorate the events that occurred in the city during the Second World War.
+Today, Marseille, one of the major cities in Provence, preserves a tremendous historical heritage full of archaeological sites, medieval forts, and even monuments that commemorate the events that occurred in the city during the Second World War.

 Even though many media and tourist agencies have created the hoax that Marseille is an ugly and dangerous city.